motm-therapy/website/docs/services.md

 - [Obsessive Compulsive Disorder (OCD)](https://www.psychologytoday.com/us/conditions/obsessive-compulsive-disorder)
 - [Personality Disorders](https://www.psychiatry.org/patients-families/personality-disorders/what-are-personality-disorders)
 - [Trauma-Related Disorders](https://www.psychologytoday.com/us/basics/trauma)

-- Multiple disorders (that include at least one of the above)
+We also specialize in providing treatment for individuals with multiple disorders, especially if they include at least one of the disorder types above.